rawmain/av-app-android-wallet-ui/docs/how_to_build.md

 The Configuration is defined in two ***ConfigWalletCoreImpl.kt*** files (located in the "**core-logic**" module, in either *src\dev\java\eu\europa\ec\corelogic\config* or *src\demo\java\eu\europa\ec\corelogic\config*, depending on the flavor of your choice).

-These are the contents of the ConfigWalletCoreImpl file (dev flavor) and you don't need to change anything:
+These are the contents of the ConfigWalletCoreImpl file (dev flavor), and you don't need to change anything:
 ```Kotlin
 private companion object {
         const val VCI_ISSUER_URL = "https://issuer.ageverification.dev/"